 I learned the hard way that our lives go by too quickly after seeing my wonderful Mother-In-Law pass away from cancer before the age of 60.
 About 6-months later I was diagnosed with Gastroparesis (stomach paralysis) which changed my life and views forever.
+More on that in future blogs.

 I watched my parents work non-stop at good paying jobs, stashing retirement money away, just in time for the market to crash when they retired.
 Then I watched my husband work 80+ hour weeks, for salary, with very little time off, for close to 4 years while I worked part-time side gigs and tried to manage my gastroparesis.